 Industrial policies are complex and measuring them in the wild can be complicated.
 To illustrate these challenges, consider the complexity of a single policy: China's recent push in the shipbuilding industry.
-China's 11th National 5-year Economic Plan for 2006-2010 identified shipbuilding as a "strategic industry."
-With the goal of becoming the largest shipbuilding nation within a decade, China deployed a multitude of policy instruments, including production subsidies, investment subsidies, and entry subsidies.
+China's 11th National 5-year Economic Plan for 2006-2010 identified shipbuilding as a "strategic industry."4 With the goal of becoming the largest shipbuilding nation within a decade, China deployed a multitude of policy instruments, including production subsidies, investment subsidies, and entry subsidies.
 There were also changes along the way.
 In 2009, the government announced the Plan on Adjusting and Revitalizing the Shipbuilding Industry, which turned policy away from promoting entry and instead focused on industry consolidation.
 From 2013, the government periodically considered which firms met standards to receive priority incentives.

 The example reveals why measuring industrial policy can be difficult, especially at scale.
 A single sectoral strategy, such as China's shipbuilding push, often entails many tools, and the composition of these tools can change over time.
 Observing these different levers is challenging.
 Industrial policy may consist of flows of government funding in the form of subsidies and financial grants.
 Such flows may be tracked through fiscal expenditures subject to data availability.
 Alternatively, industrial policy may also be conducted through tools such as tariffs or export restrictions.
-These tools do not entail fiscal expenditure, but instead try to shift relative prices in favor of some activity and require different types of data.
+These tools do not entail fiscal expenditure but instead try to shift relative prices in favor of some activity and require different types of data.
 Other industrial policies may consist of fundamentally different policies.
 For instance, development planners can set expectations and act to coordinate the behavior of firms.
-This type of "administrative"
+This type of "administrative guidance" is a fixture of industrial policy in many countries (Johnson 1982), yet these may be some of the most difficult policies to monitor and quantify.
+In short, the toolset is vast, and some tools are easier to observe than others.

-This description is based on Kalouptsidi (2018) and Barwick, Kalouptsidi and Zahur (2021).
+4 This description is based on Kalouptsidi (2018) and Barwick et al. (2021).